The Daily Telegraph: LGBT+ rights

 In 2012, prior to the legalisation of same-sex marriage in the United Kingdom, Telegraph View published an editorial stating that it was a "pointless distraction" as "many [gay couples] already avail themselves of the civil partnerships introduced by Labour".
 The Telegraph wrote in another editorial that same year that it feared that changing "the law on gay marriage risks inflaming anti-homosexual bigotry".

-In 2015, the newspaper published an article by former editor Charles Moore claiming a "gay rights sharia" was dictating what the LGBT+ community should believe following Dolce & Gabbana's openly gay founders criticising gay adoptions.
-Moore wrote that "If you are gay, Mr Strudwick seemed to assert, there are certain things you must believe.
-Nothing else is permitted under the gay rights sharia."
+In 2015, following Sir Elton John's boycott of Dolce & Gabbana after its founders criticised IVF and same-sex adoptions, former editor Charles Moore wrote an article in the paper saying a "gay rights sharia" was dictating what the LGBT+ community should believe.
+He suggested the public reaction to the comments was designed to "silence debate" and prevent support for "traditional views of parenthood".
+Moore also said "adult transgender mutilation" should not be celebrated.
 Moore has previously expressed his views that civil partnerships achieved a "balance" for heterosexual and homosexual couples.
-In 2013, he wrote that "Respectable people are truly terrified of being thought anti-homosexual.
+In 2013, he wrote: "Respectable people are truly terrified of being thought anti-homosexual.
 In a way, they are right to be, because attacking people for their personal preferences can be a nasty thing."

-Also in 2015, The Telegraph published its "Out at Work" list, naming "the top 50 list of LGBT executives".

-Since then, The Telegraph appeared to shift towards a more liberal attitude on LGBT+ issues, publishing articles that then-Prime Minister Theresa May needed to be "serious about LGBT equality" and that "bathroom bills" in Texas – which were criticised as being transphobic – were "a Kafkaesque state intrusion".
+In 2015, Michael Segalov wrote an article for The Telegraph saying then-Prime Minister Theresa May needed to be "serious about LGBT equality".
+After the Orlando nightclub shooting in June 2016, The Telegraph published an article by Stonewall CEO Ruth Hunt that said the attack on a gay nightclub "grew out of everyday homophobia".
+The same year, Telegraph Executive Director Lord Black was awarded Peer of the Year at the 2016 PinkNews Awards for his campaigning on LGBT rights.
 The newspaper also featured an article written by Maria Munir about their experience coming out to President Barack Obama as non-binary.
-Stonewall CEO Ruth Hunt penned an article in The Telegraph after the Orlando nightclub shooting in June 2016 that the attack on a gay nightclub "grew out of everyday homophobia".

-Also in 2016, Telegraph Executive Director Lord Black was awarded Peer of the Year at the 2016 PinkNews Awards for his campaigning on LGBT rights.

-The Telegraph has published articles which have been criticised by PinkNews as transphobic.
-In 2017, the newspaper published an article by Allison Pearson titled: "Will our spineless politicians' love affair with LGBT ever end?", arguing that NHS patients' being asked their sexual orientation was unnecessary and another in 2018 with the headline: "The tyranny of the transgender minority has got to be stopped".
+In 2017, Rachel Cunliffe wrote in the paper that "bathroom bills" in Texas – which were criticised as being transphobic – were "a Kafkaesque state intrusion".PinkNews has criticised The Telegraph for its coverage of trans people, suggesting several articles and a billboard campaign were either misleading or transphobic.
+In 2017, the newspaper published an article by Allison Pearson titled: "Will our spineless politicians' love affair with LGBT ever end?", which argued that asking NHS patients their sexual orientation was unnecessary.
+In 2018, it published another article by Pearson headlined "The tyranny of the transgender minority has got to be stopped."
+In 2025, two members of the campaign group Trans Kids Deserve Better climbed The Telegraph's office building to protest media coverage of trans issues, saying the paper had published 150 articles about trans people and had treated trans children as "just another scapegoat".